Adesanya-Toba/Go_Lessons/notes/notes.md

 **Go doesn’t allow truthiness.**
 In fact, no other type can be converted to a bool, implicitly or explicitly.
 If you want to convert from another data type to boolean, you must use one of the comparison operators (==, !=, >, <, <=, or >=).
 For example, to check if variable x is equal to 0, the code would be x == 0.
 If you want to check if string s is empty, use s == "".

+### On the ':=' Operator
+Using := has one limitation.
+If you are declaring a variable at the package level, you must use var because := is not legal outside of functions.